redhorsemanwar/match_game/README.md

 # match_game
-easy game just match 2 images and keep going until you win 0_0 i'm too bad writing README so move on
+easy game just match 2 images and keep going until you win 0_0 i'm too at bad writing README so move on